Probation Violation Defense Lawyers In Los Angeles

 Following or in lieu of incarceration, the court may order a period of supervision in which you are required to obey certain court-mandated terms.
 Violations of these terms can result in a bench warrant arrest, reinstatement of a suspended California State Prison/County Jail sentence, and/or new additional penalties.

-Since 1987, the Los Angeles criminal and DUI defense lawyers at Takakjian & Sitkoff, LLP have specialized in representing clients who have had their supervised or unsupervised probation revoked or violated.
-Both managing Partners, attorneys Paul Takakjian and Stephen Sitkoff, have collectively practiced law for over 70 plus years as former senior deputy district attorneys and now criminal defense experts.
-Their unmatched experience in criminal procedure and law insures your best chance of prevailing in your probation violation hearing, while their reputation and relationships with each criminal court in Los Angeles, Orange, and Ventura counties equally ensures your best opportunity at receiving reinstatement of your probation without the consequences of confinement in County Jail or State Prison.
+Since 1987, the Los Angeles criminal and DUI defense lawyers at Sitkoff & Hanrahan, LLP have specialized in representing clients who have had their supervised or unsupervised probation revoked or violated.
+Both managing Partners, attorneys Eugene Hanrahan and Stephen Sitkoff, have collectively practiced law for over 70 plus years as former senior deputy district attorneys and now criminal defense experts.
+Their unmatched experience in criminal procedure and law ensures your best chance of prevailing in your probation violation hearing, while their reputation and relationships with each criminal court in Los Angeles, Orange, and Ventura counties equally ensure your best opportunity at receiving reinstatement of your probation without the consequences of confinement in County Jail or State Prison.

 How Your Probation Can Be Violated In Los Angeles?